Try (rugby): Conversion

 In both codes, when a try is scored, the scoring team gets to attempt a conversion, which is a kick at goal to convert the try from one set of points into another larger set of points.
 The kick is taken at any point on the field of play in line with the point that the ball was grounded for the try, and parallel to the touch-lines.
 If successful, additional points are scored.
 For the conversion to be successful, the ball must pass over the crossbar and between the uprights.
 In both codes, the conversion may be attempted as either a place kick (from the ground) or a drop kick.
 Most players will nevertheless opt for a place kick, this being generally regarded as the easier skill.
-Note, however, that in both rugby sevens (usually, but not always, played under union rules) and rugby league nines, conversions may only take place as drop kicks.
+In both rugby sevens (usually, but not always, played under union rules) and rugby league nines, conversions may only take place as drop kicks.

 In rugby league, the game clock continues during preparation and execution of a conversion, with the institution of a 25-second shot clock at certain tournaments from the moment the try is awarded by the referee, within which time the conversion kick must be taken, hence a team may decline a conversion attempt if recommencing play as quickly as possible is advantageous to them.
 An example of this occurred in the 2020 NRL Grand Final, when the Penrith Panthers scored a try with 20 seconds remaining in the match, bringing them to within 6 points of the Melbourne Storm.
-Penrith declined the conversion in order to give themselves time to try to draw level on the last play; had the team chosen to take the conversion, the remaining time on the clock would have elapsed, ending the match with a certain Panthers loss.
+Penrith declined the conversion in order to give themselves time to attempt to score a converted try on the last play to draw level; had the team chosen to take the conversion, the remaining time on the clock would have elapsed, ending the match with a certain Panthers loss.

 In rugby union the clock is not stopped during the conversion and the kicker has to attempt the conversion within 90 seconds.
 The try scorer has the right to decline the conversion attempt by saying to the referee "no kick" after scoring.

 To make the conversion easier, attacking players will try to ground the ball as close to the centre of the in-goal area as possible.
 The attacking player will, however, generally ground the ball when confronted by a defender rather than risk losing the ball by being tackled or passing it to a teammate.

 In both rugby union and rugby league, a conversion is worth two points; a successful kick at goal thus converts a five-point try to seven for rugby union, and a four-point try to six for rugby league.